manassaloi/manassaloi.github.io/_posts/2020-06-15-other-ninety-percent-job.markdown

 ---

 In the summer of 2012, I was interning with Redbus as a sales/marketing/ops intern.
-In spite of being a Computer Science undergrad, I liked the business side of things, was leaning towards taking up Sales and Marketing as a full-time job.
+In spite of being a Computer Science undergrad, I liked the business side of things and was leaning towards taking up Sales and Marketing as a full-time job.

-Then something happened which changed my thinking on how I evaluate a job or a career.
+Then something happened that changed my thinking on how I evaluate a job or a career.

 During one particular sucky day when we were getting rejected by everyone we went to meet, were standing in the summer heat, sipping a Pepsi, my then Manager made a point that stuck with me.